gaborvecsei/Color-Tracker/README.md

 # Color Tracker

-Simple color tracking with OpenCV 3.
+Color tracking module with OpenCV 3.

 It also has an "alert callback function" when the object crosses a line.
 You can set this line with `alert_y` and the callback function with `alert_callback_function`.

 ## Sample

-TODO: sample image
+TODO: sample gif

-## Setup
+## Setup & install

 You will need: